 A manufacturer’s discount on brand-name drugs in the coverage gap also counts in the calculation.
 Drug manufacturers pay 70 percent of the insurer’s negotiated cost of brand-name drugs to discount what you pay in the coverage gap.

 Your Part D plan keeps track of how much you’ve spent for covered drugs and where you are in the coverage phases.
-The plan must send you a monthly statement, called an explanation of benefits, every month that you fill a prescription.
+The plan must send you a monthly statement, called an explanation of benefits, every month you fill a prescription.
 You may also be able to access this statement online.

 When choosing a Part D plan, the Medicare Plan Finder can show you when you’re likely to enter and leave the coverage gap based on the costs each plan in your area charges for your medications.
 It also estimates your out-of-pocket costs by month and shows how much you would pay in each of the coverage phases for each plan.

-If you qualify for full Extra Help, you’ll pay no more than $3.95 for each covered generic drug and $9.85 for each brand-name drug until you reach the catastrophic coverage level, when the copayments drop to zero.
+With full Extra Help, you’ll pay no more than $4.15 for each covered generic drug and $10.35 for each brand-name drug in 2023 until you reach the catastrophic coverage level, when the copayments drop to zero.

 Find the content you are looking for by entering in search terms below.